New dynamical realizations of the Lifshitz group: Conclusion

 To summarize, in this work we constructed new dynamical realizations of the Lifshitz group in mechanics, hydrodynamics, and field theory.
 The main ingredient of our consideration was the conformal compensator $\rho(t)$.
 Using the group-theoretic approach, in which $\rho(t)$ naturally arises as a partner of the dilatation, the following new results were obtained.
 It was shown that one-dimensional mechanics with the Lifshitz symmetry by a proper field redefinition can be linked to $so(2,1)$ conformal mechanics for arbitrary $z$, not just for $z=1$ as in \cite{AG22}.
 In multidimensional mechanics, a complete Lagrangian formulation was attained, in which $\rho(t)$ and $x_i(t)$ are treated on equal footing.
 Many-body examples were also constructed and studied.
 Generalized Calogero-like models involving arbitrary $z$ were built.
 Two higher derivative examples, in which the Lifshitz algebra is extended by the Galilean boost generator as well as constant accelerations, were formulated.
 Perfect fluid equations with the Lifshitz symmetry and its Hamiltonian formulation were built.
 It was demonstrated that the group-theoretical approach can also be used in order to construct Lifshitz-type scalar field theories.

-As a possible further development it would be interesting to study in more detail the geometric aspects of the extended Lifshitz algebra(\ref{EzLal}) as well as to onstruct its dynamical realizations in hydrodynamics and field theory.
+As a possible further development it would be interesting to study in more detail the geometric aspects of the extended Lifshitz algebra(\ref{EzLal}) as well as to construct its dynamical realizations in hydrodynamics and field theory.
+Causality of the field theory (\ref{act}) deserves a separate investigation.